Systems Architecture for Quantum Random Access Memory: Noise-Robust Implementations

 QRAM is highly susceptible to noise and errors, which can cause information loss and reduce the fidelity of the stored states.
 Thus, QEM or QEC is essential for improving the reliability and accuracy of QRAM operations.
 This is critical for the success of many quantum algorithms and the development of fault-tolerant quantum computation.

-To measure the intrinsic noise-resilience of our modified QRAM, we consider the distance between the expected result of the query and the actual resulting state.
-More concretely, for a single query $\ket{\psi_{in}}$, the \textit{query fidelity} $F$ is defined as

-where $\psi_{out}$ is the true output, and $\psi^{\prime}_{out}$ is the expected output.
-With respect to this definition of query fidelity, we will show that our modified QRAM is intrinsically resilient to Z-biased noise, by bounding the infidelity of an arbitrary $\ket{\psi_{in}}$.
+Prior work by \cite{hann} revealed intrinsic noise resilience in Bucket-Brigade QRAM by carefully analyzing the error propagation in QRAM circuits.
+We observed that virtual QRAM shares a similar biased-intrinsic noise resilience property, meaning that Z error in virtual QRAM is constrained to local qubits and will not propagate to the entire circuit even without any active quantum error correction or mitigation.
+To quantify the noise-resilience of virtual QRAM, we define \textit{query fidelity} for a single query $\ket{\psi_{in}}$ as $F = |\braket{\psi_{out}|\psi^{\prime}_{out}}|^2,$ where $\psi_{out}$ is the true output, and $\psi^{\prime}_{out}$ is the expected output.
+With respect to this definition of query fidelity, we will show that in virtual QRAM, the query fidelity is lower bounded for an arbitrary $\ket{\psi_{in}}$.
 The infidelity is polynomially in terms of the address width m, rather than the overall tree size $2^m$.